JoelChan13/mildew-detector/README.md

 ## Bugs

 ### Unfixed Bug
 - Erratic image predictions were detected on certain occasions, whereby certain shadows and backgrounds ended up misleading the model into erratically classifying certain images as healthy or infected.
-In order to resolve this issue, the image normalization process could me retuned in order to ensure that shadows, glares and backgrounds would be taken into considerations, and countered accordingly.
+In order to resolve this issue, the image normalisation process could me retuned in order to ensure that shadows, glares and backgrounds would be taken into considerations, and countered accordingly.

 ## Deployment